rseragon/rseragon.github.io/_posts/2024-03-15-battle-backend-1.md

   res.send(hash)
 })
 ```
+> Since Bun and Node running the same language, the code would be similar.

 ## Deployment
 To keep the evaluation fair, all of the applications have been deployed to AWS Elastic Beanstalk with the following Specifications.